 11 Old Market, NR34 9AP

+Reopened 27th February 2026 with a new tenant.
+There has been a licensed premises at this site since 1620.
 The pub is adjacent to bus station, close to town centre and near to the river Waveney, so it is handy for visitors to the Broads.
-It was refurbished internally prior to re-opening in October 2020 under new management.
-There is a central bar area and a side room and a separate dining area, which doubles as a function room.
-A paved garden is at the rear and tables are set out in front of the pub in summer months.
+There is a central bar area and a function room.
+A paved patio is at the rear.

 This 17th century pub stands on a site which has supported licensed premises since 1620.